 - Administration of accounts used in commission of indecent offences involving children;

 - Credit reference agencies.
-Specific requirements and limitations for credit reference agencies are included in Art 13, DPA.
+Specific requirements and limitations for credit reference agencies are included in Section 13, DPA.

 - Automated decision-making.
 The DPA provides that this may be conducted where required or authorised by law but the DPA does not yet give such legal authority.
 It includes provision for notification of specific information to data subjects about automated decision making required or authorised by law within one month.

 Exemptions to data subject rights.
-Art 15, DPA contains certain exemptions and restrictions in respect of data subject rights contained in GDPR which are set out in schedule 2, DPA.
+Section 15, DPA contains certain exemptions and restrictions in respect of data subject rights contained in GDPR which are set out in Schedule 2, DPA.
 In addition, Schedule 3 contains restrictions in the area of health, social work, education and child abuse.
 Specific provisions include: